 Studio for conceptual, social design and research

-IABR – DOWN TO EARTH: WATERSCHOOL M4H+, 2021 - on going
+IABR – DOWN TO EARTH: WATERSCHOOL M4H+, 2021-present

 WATERSCHOOL’s goal is to raise awareness of our huge water footprint.
 Water use becomes a leverage point for collaborative exploration of learning - by - doing approach to the production landscape.
 Living and working blend, all while being designed around the prospective use of water and our resources.
 WATERSCHOOL operates as a test site and as an experimental catalyst for sustainable area (re)development, meanwhile gathering and distributing knowledge.